muurid1/Pyber_Analysis/README.md

 Analysis of ride-sharing data by city using pandas and matplotlib

 ## Project Overview
 In this challenge, we will be creating a summary DataFrame of the key metrics for the ride-sharing data by city type.
-We will Pandas functions such as pivot and resample with Matplotlib to create a multiple-line graph that shows the total fares for each week by city type.
+We will be using Pandas functions such as pivot and resample with Matplotlib to create a multiple-line graph that shows the total fares for each week by city type.
 Finally, a report on the results of the new analysis, will be written.

 ## Purpose